efflore/ui-element/README.md

 `UIElement` is a base class for your reactive Web Components.
 It extends the native `HTMLElement` class and adds 1 public property and 4 methods that allow you to implement inter- and intra-component reactivity with ease.

-It will parse attributes in `attributeChangedCallback()` and assign the values to reactive properties according to the mapping to key and primitive type in the `attributeMapping` property of your component.
-By declaratively setting `static observedAttributes` and `attributeMapping` you will almost never have to override `attributeChangedCallback()`.
+It will parse attributes in `attributeChangedCallback()` and assign the values to reactive properties according to the mapping to key and primitive type in the `attributeMap` property of your component.
+By declaratively setting `static observedAttributes` and `attributeMap` you will almost never have to override `attributeChangedCallback()`.
 Your reactive states will be automatically setup with initial values from attributes.

 `UIElement` implements a `Map`-like interface on top of `HTMLElement` to access and modify reactive properties.
 This allows to use any value as key for reactive properties, as opposed to using direct properties on the element object.
 This way, we can avoid accidental name clashes with global HTML attributes, JavaScript reserved words or method names and don't have to convert from kebab-case to camelCase and vice versa.
 The method names `this.has()`, `this.get()`, `this.set()` and `this.delete()` feel familar to JavaScript developers and mirror what you already use to access and modify attributes.

 In the `connectedCallback()` you setup references to inner elements, add event listeners and pass reactive properties to sub-components.
-Additionally, for every independent reactive property you define what happens when it changes with `this.effect()`. `UIElement` will automatically trigger these effects and bundle the surgical DOM updates when the browser refreshes the view.
+Additionally, for every independent reactive state you define what happens when it changes with `this.effect()`. `UIElement` will automatically trigger these effects and bundle the surgical DOM updates when the browser refreshes the view.

 That's all.